 No changes were made in the objectives, policies or processes for managing capital during the years ended March 31, 2021 and March 31, 2020.

-24 Segment reporting
+29 Segment reporting

-The company's operations comprise only of one segment viz., Infrastructure development in India.
+The company's operations comprise only of one segment viz., HR recruitment and consultancy services in India.
 Therefore there are no additional disclosures to be provided.

-25 Estimated amount of contracts pending execution on capital account
+30 Estimated amount of contracts pending execution on capital account